 Compared to Universal Analytics (GA3), Google Analytics 4 offers a new feature called “Audience triggers”.
-When a visitor enters an audience, GA4 can be configured to automatically generate an event.
+When a visitor enters an audience, GA4 can be configured to generate an event automatically.
 And then you can mark that event as a conversion.

 - Create an audience where you include visitors who complete the following sequence within the same session: the first event is session_start, and then the next step is generate_lead event.
-It’s important that the first event in the sequence is session_start (it helps us limit everything to “once per session” because session_start occurs only once per session).
+The first event in the sequence must be session_start (it helps us limit everything to “once per session” because session_start occurs only once per session).
 If you want to learn how to create sequences, read this.

 - Then you configure an audience to dispatch an audience trigger.
 That will generate an event that you will call au_generate_lead_once_per_session.
 You can use any other name here. “au” means “audience”.
 Also, you will need to configure the audience trigger to fire every time the user’s membership in the audience refreshes.

 - Then you register a conversion in Google Analytics 4 interface where the event name is au_generate_lead_once_per_session.